Sunday, January 5, 2025

 Long ago when I was studying French, I came across an idiomatic means of expressing a question about a word or thing.
 If you want to ask a French speaker to help you with defining a word’s meaning, you can ask, “What does it want to say?”
 (Qu'est-ce que ça veut dire?)
 I liked the idea that the word actually is personified as a willful entity in this question’s framing.
 The word has a desire or a will that needs to be considered.
 Over time, I used to think of technology problems in this way.
 If a computer wasn’t functioning properly, I’d frame it as “What is the computer wanting to say/do?
 And how am I seeing it try to do that?
 And what’s the result?
 If you ever have a strange behavior of an app or computer process, walking through the steps to diagnose how they communicate will sometimes help you troubleshoot.
 By narrowing down the steps in their way of reasoning/acting, you can often isolate the problems and facilitate the process such that the device can achieve it’s goal, which is a proxy for your goal in using the device.

-I recently had to troubleshoot a perplexing issue.
+I recently had to troubleshoot a perplexing connectivity issue.
 My father so enjoyed the process of going through this with me that he asked me to write about it.
 He could find no web documentation of the issue he’d encountered as he was experiencing it.
 My father worked as a systems engineer for many years at IBM and wrote programs in dozens of languages from early mainframe computers to modern day Macs.
 He knows pretty much every trick that a Mac can do and has followed computer web forums for years to expand his understanding of how the Apple operating systems had shifted from pre system 10 (aka OSX), through the AMD and Intel chip phases to modern “Apple Silicon” chips.
 So him reaching out to me about a technical bug is somewhat of a rare thing.
 It was usually the other way around.
 But I was able to narrow down the observable symptoms to several potential root causes until finally figuring out the bug as a network issue rather than an operating system or hardware issue.
 In case this issue affects your home computer/network, or if you’re just curious the steps involved in doing this, here is how we sorted it out.

 Source: Wiki Commons

-For more on IPv6 see: https://en.wikipedia.org/wiki/IPv6
+(Info Link) For more on IPv6 see: https://en.wikipedia.org/wiki/IPv6

-Special thanks to the Las Vegas Consumer Electronics Show for offering the lecture on IPv4 vs IPv6 that set us on the right track in this particular case.
-For those who want to follow the troubleshooting steps we used, the important clues and conclusions and the route to isolating the problem behavior:
+(Non-paid shout out to CES) Special thanks to the Consumer Electronics Show for offering the lecture on IPv4 vs IPv6 that set us on the right track in this particular case.

-• Testing the IP address configuration was the main key to resolving it.
-My computer registered an IPV6 address when querying https://whatismyipaddress.com from outside his home.
-His computer registered an IPV4 address but not an IPV6.
-Then, when I tested my other computer in his home environment, my computer then suffered the same issue as his.
+• Then, when I tested my computer in his home environment, my computer experienced the same issue as his.
 (I used a more recent beta version of MacOS than he did.)
 Replicating the bug with a different machine on a different version of the OS conclusively proved that the network was the gating source of the problem.

 Questions and steps in our exploration narrow down to the answer: